play-with-docker/training/devs/index.md

   * Get you familiar with the core concepts of Docker

-  * Help you understand the fundamental value proposition for Docker

-  * Help you see how Docker can help your organization
+  * Show you how to build and deploy basic applications

 ## [Stage 2: Digging Deeper](stage2.md)

-This stage will help you
+This stage show you how to

-  * Understand the architecture of Docker, and the core features

-  * Understand how to integrate Docker into your existing application infrastructure

-  * Develop a proof of concept application deployment
+  * Create and run Docker image registries

+  * Use Docker with in a continuous integration environment

 ## [Stage 3: Moving to production](stage3.md)

 This final stage will help you

-  * Implement a full proof of concept application

-  * Develop a strategy for integrating Docker into your existing production environment
+  * Deploy an application to a staging environment

-  * Become recognized as a leader in your organization on implementing Docker
+  * Manage your staging environment with Docker Swarm Mode

+  * Learn how to build a secure application